guardian/scala-automation/README_FRAMEWORK.md

   Scala Automation Core Module
 ================================

-How to extend?
 - Use this project as a base for your project
-- All project code have to be under src/test
+- All project source code have to be under src/test
 Tests:    src/test/scala/com/gu/{project}/test
 Steps:    src/test/scala/com/gu/{project}/step
 PageObj:  src/test/scala/com/gu/{project}/page
 Config:   src/test/resources/config.json
+- Project dependencies should be declared in:
+[project root]/project.sbt

 ================================

 EXAMPLES:

 - TEST: